Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

 it harder to end up in a local minimum during optimization.

-For a more detailed explanation of SWA and how it works, read `this <https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging>__` post by the PyTorch team.
+For a more detailed explanation of SWA and how it works, read `this <https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging>`__ post by the PyTorch team.

-.. seealso:: :class:`~pytorch_lightning.callbacks.StochasticWeightAveraging`
+.. seealso:: :class:`~pytorch_lightning.callbacks.StochasticWeightAveraging` (Callback)

 .. testcode::